 How to lay Chipboard Flooring on timber joists

-For an even better and longer lasting job, when I lay chipboard fooring I always PVA glue the joints and use a bead of flexible glue like Sika Flex on the joist to ensure there are no squeaks you need to fix later once the floor boards are screwed down tight on to the joists.
+For an even better and longer lasting job, when I lay chipboard fooring I always PVA glue the joints and use a bead of flexible glue like Sikaflex Adhesive on the joist to ensure there are no squeaks you need to fix later once the floor boards are screwed down tight on to the joists.

 Although chipboard floor boards are available in 18mm and 22mm thicknesses you will almost certainly need 22mm thick for any normal modern flooring application.
 Boards are 600mm wide and 2400mm long, meaning they are fairly easy to manage plus quick and easy to lay.
-In an ideal world you will lay the flooring before installing the plasterboard to the walls so that the plasterboard can cover the 10mm expansion gap left around the perimeter.
+In an ideal world you would lay chipboard flooring before installing the plasterboard to the walls so that the plasterboard can cover the 10mm expansion gap left around the perimeter.
 If you are installing in a room that already has the walls covered/plastered, this is not a problem provided you will be installing a skirting board for example that can cover the expansion gap instead.

 The tools & fixings you need to lay chipboard flooring:

 Permanent marker pen, chalk line & carpenters pencils - for marking out I always use a permanent marker pen when I lay chipboard flooring along with thick carpentry pencils too.
 I find the marker far more visible and less likely to rub off which is good for marking the position of a joist and also pipes that you want to avoid screwing into (Always mark the pipes permanently on the flooring to stop you screwing into them and so they can be found later on if ever needed).
 The pencil I use for long lines that I will cut to so as not to waste the marker to much.